-There is also a method using GCD function.
+There is also a method using the GCD function.
 GCD stands for Greatest Common Divisor.

-Finding the Greatest Common Divisor is the base of the formula.
-To calculate ratio you just need to divide two numbers by their GCDs.
+Finding the Greatest Common Divisor is the basis of the formula.
+To calculate the ratio, you just need to divide two numbers by their GCDs.

 =A3/GCD(A3,B3)&" : "&B3/GCD(A3,B3)

-Calculating ratio using GCD function is the most convinient method.
+Calculating the ratio using the GCD function is the most convenient method.

 I'm not sure if you will make me a serious.
-There is also a third method of finding ration in Excel.
-This is rather a bonus of this article.
-I doubt anyone will use that but it is working fine.
+There is also a third method of finding the ratio in Excel.
+This is rather a bonus for this Excel tutorial lesson.
+I doubt anyone will use that, but it is working fine.

 The formula I used: =SUBSTITUTE(TEXT(A3/B3,"#####/#####"),"/",":")

-I don't like calculating ratio using text functions.
-I am rather old fashioned and I'm using Excel rather for calculations and financial staff than manipulating strings by text functions.
+I don't like calculating ratios using text functions.
+I am rather old-fashioned and use Excel more for calculations and financial staff than to manipulate strings through text functions.